-Our healthcare staff consists chiefly of three registered nurses and a medical assistant, who are responsible for the overall health of our campers and camp as a whole.
-For most of our sessions, there is a Doctor that resides on property as well.
+Our healthcare staff consists chiefly of four registered nurses and two medical assistants, who are responsible for the overall health of our campers and camp as a whole.
+For some of our sessions, there is a Doctor that resides on property as well.
 An off-site physician reviews and approves in writing all standing orders which are revised and updated annually prior to each summer’s opening.
-We also partner with Range Urgent Care, a few miles away, should second opinions or assistance be needed.
+We have a great relationship with the local Urgent Care, just a few miles away, should second opinions or assistance be needed.
 Medical care is available on a 24-hour basis by our Doctors and Nurses.
-A web-based log is kept of any and all treatment provided which can be reviewed by camp's leadership at any time.
+A web-based log is kept of any and all treatment provided which can be reviewed by Camp's leadership at any time.

 Parents are asked to have an adult on call during their camper's stay who can pick up their sick child within 24 hours if necessary.